top of page

 3) Writing assignments will be completed at home.
 Students should expect about an hour of homework each week.

-Required materials: IEW coursebook All Things Fun & Fascinating
+Required materials: IEW coursebook "Adventures in Writing"

 Teacher: Christin Matthews